ATP Tashkent Open

 The ATP Tashkent Open is a defunct ATP Tour affiliated men's tennis tournament played from 1997 to 2002.
 It was held in Tashkent in Uzbekistan and was played on outdoor hard courts.

-Although no ATP 250 level tournaments have been played in Tashkent since then, there is, since 2008, a Challenger event played in Tashkent, the Tashkent Challenger.
+Although no ATP 250 level tournaments have been played in Tashkent since then, there has been, since 2008, a Challenger event played in Tashkent, the Tashkent Challenger.